 Barefoot and without gloves or protective clothing, Zambian beekeeper Gibson is scaling a tall tree to reach the traditional beehive that hangs at the top.
 Amazingly, he looks completely at ease.
 After removing the hive – a hollow cylinder made from tree bark – he carefully climbs back down to the ground and gently opens one end, reaching down into it to remove a large piece of honeycomb, still covered with the tiny bees.

-Gibson is one of hundreds of Zambian beekeepers who collect the honey used in Fairly Traded Honey shampoo and Honey I Washed My Hair solid shampoo.
-Earlier this year our Buying team went to Zambia to experience traditional beekeeping in action and to see how the local people work.
+Gibson is one of hundreds of Zambian beekeepers who collect the honey used in Fairly Traded Honey shampoo and Honey I Washed My Hair shampoo bar.
+We went to Zambia to experience traditional beekeeping in action and to see how the local people work.
 “Gibson was completely in tune with the bees,” says Lush bee expert, Richard.
 “He doesn’t own them or control them, but acts as the steward and protects the environment they live in.”

 The honey sourced from this area is free from pesticides and herbicides, as the bees that make it are collecting nectar from rural, uncultivated forests.
 It is of an excellent quality and has a distinctive, rich and smoky aroma, lending shine and moisture to the hair.
 Farmers are paid a fair price for their honey and support an environmentally stable supply chain that enables them to sell their honey to Lush, while retaining enough to sell to their own domestic market.